metabase/metabase/docs/installation-guide.md

+# Overview

+Metabase is a server process that can be run on anywhere that you can run a Java jar.
+On installation it will have three main portions.
+First off is the Jar containing the server code.
+The most recent stable version can be download from [Metabase Downloads](http://wwww.metabase.com/downloads).
+Next there will need to be a place where Metabase can store persistent data, or its Application Database.
+Once the server is up and running with a place to store application data, you can connect to one or more Databases.

 # Application database

+The application database is where metabase stores information about users, their saved questions, dashboards, as well as the semantic model of any underlying databases or data warehouses Metabase is connected to.

 By default, Metabase uses an embedded database ([H2](http://www.h2database.com/)).

+Often, when running Metabase in production, it is useful to use a another database for ease of administration, backing up the application data and in the case of deployments to AWS or other unreliable instances, to survive instances going down.
-If you want to use another database (for ease of administration, backup, or any other reason) you can inject the alternative database vis environment variables.
+To use an alternative database, you can inject database credentials via environment variables.
 For example

     export MB_DB_TYPE=postgres
     export MB_DB_DBNAME=metabase